Gambling in Omaha, Nebraska

 Gambling in Omaha, Nebraska has been significant throughout the city's history.
 From its founding in the 1850s through the 1930s, the city was known as a "wide-open" town, meaning that gambling of all sorts was accepted either openly or in closed quarters.
 By the mid-20th century, Omaha reportedly had more illicit gambling per capita than any other city in the nation.
 From the 1930s through the 1970s, the city's gambling was controlled by an Italian criminal element.

-Today, gambling in Omaha is limited to keno and slot machines, leaving Omahans to drive across the Missouri River to Council Bluffs, Iowa, where casinos are legal and there are numerous gambling businesses operating.
-Recently, a controversial proposal by the Ponca tribe of Nebraska was approved by the National Indian Gaming Commission.
-It allowed the tribe to build a casino that opened in 2018 in Carter Lake, Iowa, which sits geographically on the west side of the Missouri River, adjacent to Omaha, where casinos are illegal.
+Today, gambling in Omaha is limited to keno and slot machines, leaving Omahans to drive across the Missouri River to Council Bluffs, Iowa, where casinos are legal and there are numerous gambling businesses.
+A controversial proposal by the Ponca tribe of Nebraska was approved by the National Indian Gaming Commission, allowing the tribe to build a casino that opened in 2018 in Carter Lake, Iowa, which sits geographically on the west side of the Missouri River, adjacent to Omaha, where casinos are illegal.